 His subject matter is Egyptian.
 Unlike classical Greek or Roman art, which may be described as basically physical, the essence of Egyptian art is spiritual.
-The stylized figures in his paintings carry a poetic message representing the stability, nobility, and strength to be found in the character of Egypt’s agrarian roots.
+The stylized figures in his paintings carry a poetic message representing the stability, mobility, and strength to be found in the character of Egypt’s agrarian roots.
 His sparse, minimalistic lines often impose a sculptured quality on his figures in their austere settings.

 This philosophical orientation towards expressing the spirituality of subjects is also apparent in Bicar’s portraits.
 His subjects seem to glow and exude their personalities.
 Since his college days, Bicar has continued to be an outstanding portrait artist.

 A gentle, modest, and extremely gifted man, Hussein Bicar’s contribution to the arts of Egypt is beyond measure.
-After more than half a century as an artist and critic, he continued to be eclectic in his tastes, receptive to change, and eager to understand all schools of art as they reflect world conditions.
+After more than half a century as an artist and critic, he continued to be eclectic in his tastes, receptive to change, and eager to understand all art schools as they reflect world conditions.
 Elegant in his simplicity, Bicar explained, “To understand is to appreciate”.

 In the words of late journalist Mustafa Amin: “He is not a single artist, he is a master of several arts.
-He is a painter, photographer, poet, musician and philosopher”.
-(Sobhy Sharon, Bicar, 2002)
+He is a painter, photographer, poet, musician, and philosopher”.

-He was of Turkish extraction and a member of the Bahá’í faith.
+Bicar was of Turkish extraction and a member of the Bahá’í faith.